-Is Sweet Gum A Hardwood?
-(How hard is Sweetgum?)
+Is Sweet Gum A Hardwood

-Sweet Gum wood is a popular wood type that can be used for cabinet making, furniture making, boxes, and many more.
+Sweetgum wood is a popular wood type that can be used for cabinet making, furniture making, boxes, and many more.

-But there’s a lot more to know about the hardness of Sweet Gum.
+But there’s a lot more to know about the hardness of Sweetgum.

 Furthermore, I’ll answer some frequently asked questions as well.